prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info 33 ETH Required

-Running a validator requires 33 ETH (for Mainnet) or 33 GöETH (for Testnet).
-Instructions for acquiring GöETH are provided below.s
+Running a validator requires 32.1 ETH (for Mainnet) or 32.1 GöETH (for Testnet).
+Instructions for acquiring GöETH are provided below.

 :::